Kmeakin/walrus-report/src/20-reference.md

 (or operator) to share several implementations with the same name but different types.
-This is the mechanism that allows, for example, Java to have a single `toString` method which is able to convert any type to a string representation, where the logic to convert a datatype to a string representation may be very different depending on the type.
+This is the mechanism that allows, for example, Java to have a single `toString` method which is able to convert any type to a string representation, where the logic to convert a data type to a string representation may be very different depending on the type.

 Although *overloading* and *polymorphism* both allow a single function name to operate on different types, overloading is more flexible than polymorphism.
 A polymorphic function must have exactly the same behaviour for each type of argument passed to it, and it must be valid for any possible type of argument.
-In otherwords, a polymorphic function cannot perform any type-specific operations on its arguments: it can only shuffle them around.
+In other words, a polymorphic function cannot perform any type-specific operations on its arguments: it can only shuffle them around.
 Thus it is possible to write a polymorphic identity function, or a polymorphic list-reversal function, but not a polymorphic `to_string` function or a